 Therefore, when you wake up in the morning, seek the right materials to channel your thoughts in a positive direction.
 Watching the news or looking at a tragic/scary video of survivalists from a disaster may not be a great way to kickstart your day.
 While preppers need to be aware of what’s going on around them and hearing stories of survival may help us prepare, it is not recommended to start your day with negative events.

 We always advocate for preparedness.
 So, you have to do your best to be prepared for both the natural disasters, man-made disasters, and other unexpected emergencies that your environment is susceptible to.
+Knowing you have some basics like working smoke/CO2 detectors, fire extinguishers, flashlights, and a generator can go a long way to giving you peace of mind.
 However, you cannot allow constant worrying to rob you of your peace and usher in depression.

 Rather than worry, you should feel relieved by your level of awareness and preparedness.
 No one can prepare for all possible scenarios, but if you have been living the prepper life than, chances are, you are more prepared than most of the population.
 In our opinion, that calls for celebration rather than the sense of doom and gloom.